bambamayo/graphql-mini-library-backend/README.md

-Backend of a mini library, built with apollo-server, mongoose
+Backend of a mini library, built with apollo-server, mongodb, mongoose